MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 #### Use an Azure hosted build agent

-Using a hosted build agent in Azure Pipelines is a convenient option for building and deploying web apps.
-Agent maintenance and upgrades are automatically performed by Microsoft Azure, which enables a continuous and uninterrupted development cycle.
+Using a hosted build agent in Azure Pipelines is a convenient option to build and deploy web apps.
+Maintenance and upgrades are done automatically by Microsoft Azure, enabling a continuous and uninterrupted development cycle.

 ### Configure the continuous deployment (CD) process